Gympie railway station: Original railway station

-After the discovery of gold in October 1867 by James Nash in Gympie, the requirement of a railway line linked to a port became apparent.
+After the discovery of gold in October 1867 by James Nash in Gympie, the requirement for a railway line linked to a port became apparent.
 In 1877, the Queensland Government approved the construction of three railways to connect mining towns to their principal ports: Townsville to Charters Towers; Bundaberg to Mount Perry; and Maryborough to Gympie.
 The station buildings at Gympie and Maryborough were positioned at the terminus of the track line, marking the railway's dead end status.
 The line opened on 6 August 1881.